elementor/elementor-developers-docs/src/control-classes/selectors-dictionary.md

 );
 ```

-To fix this, and remove all the unnessesary CSS classes we can use `selectors_dictionary` as follows:
+To fix this, and remove all the unnecessary CSS classes, we can use `selectors_dictionary` as follows:

 ```php{14-20}
 $this->add_control(